Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 Vascular disorders

-Rarely, cases of spinal hematoma (or neuroaxial hematoma) have been reported with the use of enoxaparin sodium against a background of spinal/epidural anesthesia or spinal tap.
-These reactions have led to the development of neurological disorders of varying severity, including persistent or irreversible paralysis
+Rarely, cases of spinal hematoma (or neuraxial hematoma) have been reported when using enoxaparin sodium during spinal/epidural anesthesia or spinal puncture.
+These reactions led to the development of neurological disorders of varying severity, including persistent or irreversible paralysis

 Often – hemorrhagic anemia.